A simple guide to tell if you are indeed dating one

 By Rikki Suarez | Photo by Caleb Ekeroth/Unsplash

 You happen to be in the getting-to-know-you-better stage of your relationship with somebody who you suspect is a triathlete.
 You know how consuming this sport can be, so you want to arm yourself with what’s to come.
-However, you’re not yet at the level where you can comfortably ask him or her personal questions without coming across nosy or clingy.
+However, you’re not yet at the level where you can comfortably ask them personal questions without coming across nosy or clingy.
 Do not fret.
-The following are indicators that can help you decipher whether he or she is into the madness of triathlon.
+The following are indicators that can help you decipher whether they are into the madness of triathlon.

 2. Conversations often include foreign-sounding names of European or Japanese origin, usually ending in “o,” and referred to as if they were longtime buddies.
 Hearing the names Cervelo, Shimano, Pinarello, Colnago, and Campagnolo in the same sentence, along with some tongue-twisting terms such as Dura Ace, Ultegra, derailleur, and the like are a common occurrence.

 3. Although you’ll hear these female names frequently mentioned in hushed group conversations, Paulina’s and Cristy’s do not refer to their favorite pimps or “mamasangs,” nor are they codenames for some seedy girlie joint or brothel they frequent to relieve pleasures.
 However, they do serve the same purpose albeit in a more wholesome but similarly pocket-busting way.
 Neither is Mary the girl next door he has a crush on.
 She comes either in a half or full distance version.